themejuice/tj/README.md

 To get the most out of `tj`, it is recommended that you use our [starter template](https://github.com/ezekg/theme-juice-starter).
 Why?
 Keep on reading and we'll tell you. `tj` is built on top of tried and true open source libraries such as [Capistrano](http://capistranorb.com/) for deployment, [Vagrant](https://www.vagrantup.com/) for local development, and even a little bit of [WP-CLI](http://wp-cli.org) for database migration.
 Some of the main pain points `tj` helps solve are:

 ### 1. Local development
 Say goodbye to MAMP!
 With one command, `tj create`, you can have a new local development site up and running in under a minute.
-It uses a streamlined fork of VVV (listed above) to create a Vagrant development environment, and lets you create and manage multiple projects within a single virtual machine.
+It uses Vagrant to create a robust development environment, and lets you create and manage multiple projects within a single virtual machine.
 It also handles deployments over SSH using Capistrano if you want to move away from FTP (more about that below).

 ### 2. Multi-environment projects
 Oh, multi-environment development!
 Usually, you would have to ignore your entire `wp-config.php` file and create one for every single stage.
 These can get out of sync fast.
 Even worse, the config file actually gets checked into the project repo and so the credentials fluctuate from `dev` to `staging` to `production`.
 Not good.
 Not good at all.